stikosek/stikosekutilities/README.md

 - Destroy all resources
 - Player esp
 - Resource esp
-- Spam chat
+- Auto chat messages
-- Unlock all advancments
+- Unlock all advancments  (steam)
-- Reset all advancments
+- Remove all advancments  (steam)

 # Controls
 Everything is gui controlled

 # Automatic instalation
  1. Download the [stikosekutilities installer](https://github.com/Dev-Packet/stikosekutilities2-installer/releases/download/1.0.0.0/stikosekutilities2_Installer.exe)
  2. Run the installer.
-If windows shows that its a "dangerous file" click More > Run anyway. (its safe and open source)
+If windows says that it's a "dangerous file" click "More > Run anyway".
+(The file is safe.)
  3. The installer will open up.
 You can navigate it with arrows.
- 4. Select stikosekutilities - (old but gold) if its not selected by default and press enter.
+ 4. Select stikosekutilities - (old but gold) if it's not selected by default and press enter.
  5. Select install.
  The installer will now do all the work and once it says instalation complete you are ready to go.
  If the instalator fails, try the manual instalation instead.